ajmalrasouli/free-genai-bootcamp-2025/README.md

     *   Install [Docker](https://docs.docker.com/get-docker/).
     *   Install [Docker Compose](https://docs.docker.com/compose/install/) (often included with Docker Desktop).
     *   Ensure you have any necessary API keys (e.g., `GOOGLE_API_KEY` for Writing Practice) and potentially accounts for services like Azure Speech (for Listening Comp).
+    *   Ability to run Python scripts locally for project-specific setup (e.g., training the ASL model in `finger-spelling` by following its README).

 2.  **Configuration:**
     *   **Navigate to the `Launcher` directory.** This is the main directory for controlling all services.